 Most recently, he directed the Esquire Mentoring Initiative at Hearst Magazines, a national effort to engage more men to mentor boys in need.
 The Initiative won the 2015 Corporate Entrepreneur Award for Social Impact, and it has helped more than a hundred mentoring programs increase their male recruitment and raise nearly half a million dollars.
-Previously, he led national communications strategy for the Collaborative for Academic, Social and Emotional Learning, and he served as a Teach for America corps member and founding faculty member at KIPP Ascend Primary, the KIPP network's first elementary school in inner-city Chicago.
+Previously, he led national communications strategy for the Collaborative for Academic, Social and Emotional Learning, and he served as a Teach for America corps member and founding faculty member at KIPP Ascend Primary, the KIPP network's first elementary school in Chicago.

 He grew up in Miami, graduated from the University of Florida, and lives in Manhattan with his wife, Nicole.